casacore/casacore/CTDS-64bit.md

 ---
 As can be expected, the ABI has been changed considerably, so software needs to be rebuilt between using the new and old Casacore libraries.
-The change big enough to require a new major Casacore version.
+It results in the new major Casacore version 3.4.0.

-## Other changes
+## Changes in other software
 ---
 All other software in the Casacore package, notably the MS package, has been changed to use the new CTDS interface.